-Well, if you’re looking closely, you’ll notice that the last bar above is also not a full bar.
+Well, if you’re looking closely, you’ll notice that the last measure above is also not complete.

 In order for the music to adhere to the time signature, the composer must not introduce more or fewer notes into the complete work.

-But how do they do this if the first bar doesn’t have the required number of notes?
+But how do they do this if the first measure doesn’t have the required number of notes?

-You will see that the final note is a half note (minim) and that completes the piece by ensuring that the 2 quarter note beats in the part bar plus the half note in the final bar equal 3 quarter notes as required by the time signature.
+You will see that the final note is a half note and that completes the piece by ensuring that the two quarter note beats in the part bar plus the half note in the final bar equal three quarter notes as required by the time signature.